DadoDz/cs16-amxx-zp-rank-system/README.md

 | `/top15` | Displays the Top 15 ranked players |

 ## Notice
-> This plugin is written specifically for **Zombie Plague 4.3**.\n
+> This plugin is written specifically for **Zombie Plague 4.3**.
-> Rank systems already exist, this plugin was created for my own server.\n
+> Rank systems already exist, this plugin was created for my own server.